cyclus/cyclus.github.com/source/cep/cep20.rst

 time step (dt), and assume that all events that would happen during a time occur simultaneously at the end of the time step.
-This situation can be thought of as an event-based time advance mechanism, i.e., one that steps from event to event, that executes all events simultaneously that were supposed to have occured in the time step.
+This situation can be thought of as an event-based time advance mechanism, i.e., one that steps from event to event, that executes all events simultaneously that were supposed to have occurred in the time step.

 Two key types of events happen in a *Cyclus* simulation:

 * the exchange of resources
-* agent entry into and exit from the simultion
+* agent entry into and exit from the simulation

 Simulation entities can have arbitrarily complex state which is dependent on the results of the exchange and the present status of agents in the